NumNumV/ipv4-ipv6-regex/README.md

 ### Testing:
 1. Go to https://regex101.com/
-2. Paste the regex in the regular expression field.
+2. Paste the `regex.txt` content in the regular expression field.
 3. Paste the `ip-samples.txt` content in the text string.
 4. Try with your own IPs.

 ### Notes and improvements:

-This regex was tested with more than 1,000 IPs and was working.
+This regex was tested with more than 1,000 IPs with Python and was working.
 However, there are also thousands of IP formats. \
 This is why many of the IP regex patterns found online are BAD and easily breakable ! \
 This one does not except the rule.
 So if an IP doesn’t match this regex, or a field that appears valid even though it’s not a valid IP, please share it!